Battery Life Guide: How to Maximize Battery Performance and Safety

 All batteries have a clear shelf life, known as the “expiration date on batteries,” which can typically be found on the battery packaging or the battery itself.

-The battery shelf life is influenced by various factors, including the type of battery, its composition, and storage conditions.
+The battery lifespan is influenced by various factors, including the type of battery, its composition, and storage conditions.
 Different types of batteries hdifferent expiration times.

 For unused batteries, such as lithium batteries, they will gradually lose charge due to self-discharge even when not in use, which can be considered as the batteries “do batteries go out of date.”
 Therefore, even unused batteries need to be replaced or recharged after a certain period to maintain their performance.